numtel/meteor-pg/README.md

 ## Closing connections between hot code-pushes

-With Meteor's hot code-push feature, a new connection the database server is requested with each restart.
-In order to close old connections, a handler to your application process's `SIGTERM` signal event must be added that calls the `end()` method on each `LivePg` instance in your application.
+With Meteor's hot code-push feature, new triggers and functions on database server are created with each restart.
+In order to remove old items, a handler to your application process's `SIGTERM` signal event must be added that calls the `cleanup()` method on each `LivePg` instance in your application.
 Also, a handler for `SIGINT` can be used to close connections on exit.

 On the server-side of your application, add event handlers like this: